kirankumarkommu007/UnocareerFrontEnd/README.md

 # UnocareerFrontEnd
-this File consists of Total Frontend Covered By Unocareer
-\n Html, css,javaScript, Typescript and react Js Covered By Unocareer
+this File consists of Total Frontend Covered in  Html, css,javaScript, Typescript and react Js Covered By Unocareer